 6. Asus AMD Radeon R7 250

-Asus has done a great job using AMD's Radeon 7 chip set, but it's not something that we recommend to gamers.
-The unit only has 1GB of GDDR5 V-RAM, and that's a huge hindrance when it comes to its gaming capabilities.
+Asus has done a great job using AMD's Radeon 7 chipset here, but this is not something that we recommend to gamers.
+This unit only has 1GB of GDDR5 V-RAM, and that's a huge hindrance when it comes to its gaming capabilities.

-Otherwise, the graphics card performs pretty well.
+Otherwise, this graphics card performs pretty well overall.
 It has a dust-proof fan that keeps dust from sticking to the GPU, and that increases its overall lifespan dramatically.
 It's also fairly silent, and the entire system is fully automatic due to the use of AUTO-EXTREME technology.

 There aren't really any other features that set it apart from other budget options, and its lack of a reasonable amount of V-RAM makes it a poor choice for modern gaming.
-It will work admirably for people who are into 3D modeling and video editing, and it's more than enough power to play games from around 2012 with ease.
-It's capable of rendering video files pretty quickly, and it can stay cool for long periods of time.
+It will work admirably for people who are into 3D modeling and video editing, and it has more than enough power to play games from around 2012 with ease.
+It's capable of rendering video files pretty quickly and can stay cool for long periods of time.

 7. ViewMax GeForce GT 740

-When it comes to playing games, the ViewMax GT 740 is probably the best graphics card under 100 dollars.
+When it comes to playing games, the ViewMax GT 740 is probably the best graphics card for under 100 dollars.
 It has 4GB of GDDR3 RAM, and its memory clock runs at 1600Mhz.
-It's not going to compete with an Nvidia Titan, but it's more than enough for beginners to save a few bucks without being limited to older games.
+It's not going to be able to compete with an Nvidia Titan, but it's more than enough for beginners to save a few bucks without being limited to playing older games.

-It's a multi-core GPU that runs extremely cool, too.
-Its fans are fairly advanced for something that costs less $100, and it only requires 65 watts of power to run the cooling system and the GPU.
+This is a multi-core GPU that runs extremely cool, too.
+Its fans are fairly advanced for something that costs less than $100, and it only requires 65 watts of power to run the cooling system and the GPU.
 That means that you'll need a 400-watt power supply, but most gamers will have that in their rig by now.

 8. ASUS Graphics Cards R5230

 The R5230 isn't a gaming graphics card.
-While that might turn off gamers, that doesn't mean that people looking to create a home theater can't get a lot of use out of it.
-It has 1GB of RAM, and it runs silently.
-So, it can play HD video files for long periods of time, and it won't overheat or make any annoying noises.
-It's the perfect card for computer that is mostly going to stream videos or play movies.
+While that might be a turn-off for gamers, that doesn't mean that people looking to create a home theater can't get a lot of use out of it.
+It has 1GB of V-RAM and runs silently, so it can play HD video files for long periods of time without overheating or making any annoying noise.
+This is the perfect card for a computer that is mostly going to stream videos or play movies.

 It's also a low-profile graphics card.
-That makes it a viable option to use in a home theater computer because it can be placed in more discreet cases, and you don't have to clutter your entertainment center with a large PC.
-To help you tweak its performance for 4K videos and other demanding tasks, the R5230 comes with Tweak II.
+This makes it a viable option for use in a home theater computer because it can be placed in more discreet cases, and you don't have to clutter your entertainment center with a large PC.
+To help you tweak its performance for 4K videos and other demanding tasks, the R5230 also comes with Tweak II installed.

 Graphics Cards Under $100 Buyer’s Guide

-This is the part of the article where we break down the key factors that should determine if you buy a specific graphics card.
-Everyone has different needs, and you can end up spending a lot more if you don’t buy the right card.
+This is the part of the article where we break down the key factors that should help you to determine whether you should buy a specific graphics card.
+Everyone has different needs, and you can end up spending a lot more than you need to if you don’t buy the right card.

 Some cards are better suited for gamers, and some are more useful for putting together a work computer or home theater.
 The latter is a lot cheaper, and the price difference between the different kinds of graphics cards can be pretty dramatic.

-After you read this guide, you’ll have the knowledge necessary to buy the best graphics card under 100 dollars for your needs.
+After reading this guide, you’ll have the knowledge necessary to decide upon the best graphics card for under 100 dollars for you.

 V-RAM is far more important than your general RAM when it comes to rendering graphics.
 That goes for games, video files, and modeling programs.
 How much you need is determined by what you’re buying the card for.

-Gamers typically need a card with at least 4GB of high-speed RAM.
-We recommend only using cards that have GDDR3 or higher quality RAM inside of them.
+Gamers typically need a card with at least 4GB of high-speed V-RAM.
+We recommend only using cards that use GDDR3 or higher quality RAM.
 Modern games require a lot of speed and processing power, and anything less will greatly impact the performance of your rig.

 Work computers and home theater units don’t require nearly as much RAM unless you’re dealing with very sophisticated modeling programs.
 1GB of GDDR3 V-RAM is typically enough to get the job done.
 To ensure that your system performs adequately, we recommend buying a card that uses 2GB of GDDR3 or better.
-1GB is usually enough, but 4K video and other demanding files might cause a 1GB card to under perform.
+1GB is usually enough, but 4K video and other demanding files might push a 1GB card to breaking point.

 Clock speed comes in two varieties.
 The memory clock speed is how fast the V-RAM can transmit information, and the GPU clock speed is how fast the GPU’s cores can process information.
 It’s always best to go with faster clock speeds, because they typically mean that the graphics card will run smoothly.
 A good graphics card under 100 should have a clock that runs around 1200Mhz at the very least.
 That’s usually fast enough to process gaming information, and it’s more than enough to watch your favorite YouTube channels or Netflix movies.

 Cases are designed to hold graphics cards that fit into a specific size range.
 You have to take your case into consideration before buying a graphics card.
-Some cards are low-profile, and they will only fit into cases that are designed to safely hold their smaller frame.
-The opposite is also true.
-Larger graphics cards will not fit into cases that are built for low-profile cards.
+Some cards are low-profile and will only fit into cases that are designed to safely hold their smaller frame.
+The opposite is also true; larger graphics cards will not fit into cases that are built for low-profile cards.